 The term empath is often used in the spiritual community whereas highly sensitive person or HSP is a more clinical term used by therapists and counselors.
-Their meanings do overlap in many places but also have differences worth noting.
+Their meanings do overlap in many places but also have differences.

 What to do now